 In practice, with subcontracting, the estimated budget and the planned procedure for selecting subcontractors must be appropriate.
 Specifically:

-- for known subcontractors: key information on the award procedure for subcontracting will be provided in the proposal (name of subcontractor, price and subject matter), together with the action activities that will be subcontracted and an explanation of why the subcontractor and the price are appropriate.
+- for known subcontractors: The proposal will provide key information on the award procedure for subcontracting (name of subcontractor, price and subject matter), along with the action activities that evaluators will subcontract and an explanation of why the subcontractor and price are appropriate.

-- For unknown subcontractors (subcontracting activities): the proposal should establish the activities to be subcontracted, the estimated budget and the procedure that will follow to ensure the best value for money.
+- For unknown subcontractors (subcontracting activities): The proposal should establish the activities to subcontract, the estimated budget, and the procedure evaluators will follow to ensure the best value for money.